load-a/kuroko/description.md

 - **User Accessible:**
   - **A (Accumulator)**
-    Used for arithmetic results, and is the inferred target for any operation (e.g., `ADD 4` is equivalent to `ADD 4, A`).
+    Used for arithmetic results, and is the inferred destination for any operation (e.g., `ADD 4` is equivalent to `ADD 4, A`).
   - **B, C (Bank Registers)**
     General-purpose storage.
   - **H, L (Data Registers)**